SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

   * **Azure Observability Metadata Extraction Metric Rule Service Level**

-      In case this rule is already exists then no need to create again.
+      If this rule already exists, there's no need to create it again.

       ```sql
       Rule Name: AzureObservabilityMetadataExtractionServiceLevel